 You meet some interesting people at airports.
 I was talking with Susan who told me about her Bone Marrow Trust team in America.
 The perennial problem they faced was a lack of donors and this is largely because they are often signed off work and on sick leave for some two weeks after donating marrow.
-This recovery period is often required because the procedure involves the use of a sizeable needle to remove around a litre of bone marrow, usually from your hip bone under general anesthetic.
+This recovery period is often required because the procedure involves the use of a sizeable needle to remove around a litre of bone marrow, usually from your hip bone under general anaesthetic.
 The procedure is low risk, but the area where the needle is inserted can be painful afterwards.
-Naturally, once you know about this you are going to want to take a little extra time to think about it.
+Naturally, once you know about this, you are going to want to take a little extra time to think about it.

 Creating a moment of change

 Modelling a method she found in the book ‘Influence: The Psychology of Persuasion’ by Robert B. Cialdini PhD, Susan and her team decided to change their approach from asking people outright to become a donor to building their commitment with small but progressive stages.

 The team started with the smallest, non-threatening commitment and then followed with gentle steps of a progressive process of actions:

 They initially asked people to wear a pin-badge in support of the Bone Marrow Trust.
 Now most people are generally very supportive of deserving causes and are keen to help.
 A whopping 70% said yes.